kishanbishwakarma0/HostelComplaintPortal/README.md

 # Hostel Room Complaint Portal

-A Java Swing desktop application that digitizes the hostel maintenance complaint process.
-Students submit complaints from their rooms; staff manage, track, and resolve them through a role-based interface with persistent file storage.
+Java Swing application for the digitalization of the hostel complaint system based on hostel management.
+The students can enter their complaints during their stay in the rooms, and the management of the hostel can manage their complaints according to their needs.

 ---